janeund/calorie-tracker/README.md

 # Calorie Tracker App

-Calorie counter app is designed to keep track of meals and workouts, set daily calories limit, calculate the total calories burned and consumed.
+Calorie counter app is designed to keep track of meals and workouts and monitor the amount of total calories burned and consumed.

 👉🏻 [Live Demo](https://tracking-calories.netlify.app/)

 ## Technologies Used

-- HTML
+- HTML5
-- CSS
+- CSS3
 - Vanilla JavaScript
 - Webpack